ericsizemore/simple_counter/README.md

 ### License

-Simple Counter is licensed under the GNU GPL v3 License - see the `LICENSE` file for details
+Simple Counter is licensed under the GNU LGPL v3 License - see the `LICENSE` file for details